 Diabetic Charcot Arthropathy

 Charcot Arthropathy is a destructive breakdown of the joints within the foot in patients with neuropathy (abnormal sensation).
 The most common cause of Charcot Arthropathy is diabetes.
 The condition is named after Jean Marie Charcot (1825-1893), who described the collapse of the bones of the foot in patients who had lost feeling in the feet due to advanced syphilis.
 With neuropathy, pain usually is not an early symptom, instead swelling and redness are the main reasons patients seek medical attention.
 Treatment is initially non-surgical and involves minimizing weight-bearing through the foot, by using a total contact cast or walker boot until the bones in the foot become more stable.
 This often takes 6-12 months or more.
 The goal of treatment is to create a stable foot, without deformity to avoid an abnormal pressure point which may result to diabetic ulcer.
-Surgery is essentially reserved for unstable and deformed feet that cannot resume function.
-Surgery on patients with Charcot foot deformities is often associated with a high complication rate.
+Surgery is essentially reserved for 1) minor surgery to debride ulcers and/or remove prominent bone or other tissues and 2) reconstructive procedures for unstable and deformed feet that cannot resume function and risk worsening ulceration or infection.
+Surgery on patients with Charcot foot deformities is associated with a high complication rate and carries with it a risk of additional surgeries, including the potential of amputation in rare severe and infected cases.

 The involved foot is usually swollen, red, and warm and can easily be confused with infection.
+The key differentiator is that in Charcot arthropathy the redness is dependent, meaning it often is alleviated by elevation of the extremity.
 Since patients with neuropathy don’t feel their feet very well, pain normally is not an early sign, usually swelling and redness are the patient’s main concern.
 This condition can be painful, but is commonly not as painful as it would be in someone with normal feeling.
 Some patients may have had a period of increased activity, leading to repetitive loading stress through their foot or ankle, or they may have had a mild injury.
 It is important to know that Charcot arthropathy can look similar to an infection and is commonly mistaken for this.
 Charcot arthropathy has three stages;

 - Fragmentation; when the foot is swollen, red, and warm, this may last several weeks.
 In this stage, the bones in the foot weaken and become soft, allowing for collapse and destruction of the bones and joints.